 paragraphs or headings, and are stacked vertically one atop another.

-That means each one starts at its parent’s left edge:
+That means each one starts at its parent’s left edge and goes all the

 class BlockLayout: